storj/docs/src/pages/dcs/how-tos/set-up-filezilla-for-decentralized-file-transfer/index.md

 This is the only integration available for the **free version of Filezilla**.
 If you wish to use the Hosted Gateway MT you will need the [](docId\:APk9353kCNcg5PKRPQ06u)
 {% /callout %}

-The*** FileZilla*** Client is a fast and reliable cross-platform (Windows, Linux and Mac OS X) FTP, FTPS and SFTP client with lots of useful features and an intuitive graphical user interface.
+The*** FileZilla*** Client is a fast and reliable cross-platform (Windows, Linux, and Mac OS X) FTP, FTPS, and SFTP client with many useful features and an intuitive graphical user interface.

 It includes a site manager to store all your connection details and logins, as well as an Explorer-style interface that shows the local and remote folders and can be customized independently.

-With the launch of the native Storj DCS Integration into the FileZilla client, developers can use the client configured to transfer files, point-to-point using the decentralized cloud.
+With the launch of the native Storj DCS Integration into the FileZilla client, developers can use the client configured to transfer files point-to-point using the decentralized cloud.

 ## Getting Started